kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## The sedated rape-porn gangs of Spain

 - I tweet my suspicions about what is going on.
-- I'm getting steadily closer to the truth but I remain confused about things while I still believe at least [four different men](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) are the same one trumpet teacher.
+- I'm getting steadily closer to the truth but I remain confused while I still believe [there's only one trumpet teacher](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero).
 - I'm also not aware that sedating happens *after* you have gone to bed, and this is why they could attack me in the afternoons because I always took a nap.

 [![Mu understanding at this time](../../content/tweets/my-understanding-october-24.png)](https://x.com/1FRGVN/status/1845101018746343666)